Israeli PM Lapid congratulates Netanyahu on election win | Law-Order

 "We hope that all Israeli government officials will continue to share the values of an open, democratic society, including tolerance and respect for all in civil society, particularly for minority groups," the spokesperson said.
 U.S. Ambassador to Israel Thomas Nides said he spoke with Netanyahu and told him he looked forward to "working together to maintain the unbreakable bond."

-(Additional reporting by Ali Sawafta and Nidal-al-Mughrabi; Writing by Dan Williams Editing by Tomasz Janowski, Jon Boyle and Howard Goller)
+(Additional reporting by Ali Sawafta and Nidal-al-Mughrabi; Writing by Dan Williams Editing by Tomasz Janowski, Jon Boyle, Howard Goller and William Mallard)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)